danncoba/l2/README.md

    - Skill domain and complexity
    - Industry best practices and real-world scenarios
    - For this generation o3-mini has been used, as 4o and 4o-mini are extremely bad and mostly display the same questions no matter the difficulty or simplicity of the prompt
+   - Questions are generated through background tasks running with celery.
+This generation is now disabled and commented out as it needs to create millions of requests for this purpose to complete it
+   - Questions are assigned to each of the users through random choosing of the questions for specific skill and expertise level

 3. **Question Validation**: Generated questions are validated for:
    - Appropriate difficulty level